Institute of Public Enterprise: Recognition

-The Indian Council of Social Science Research (ICSSR) has recognized IPE as a "Centre of Excellence" in management sciences for doctoral studies.
-Seven universities have recognized the institute for the guidance of Ph.D. students in the field of Commerce, Economics, Management & Public Administration.
+The Indian Council of Social Science Research (ICSSR) has recognised IPE as a "Centre of Excellence" in management sciences for doctoral studies.
+Seven universities have recognised the institute for the guidance of Ph.D. students in the field of Commerce, Economics, Management & Public Administration.
 IPE is a training centre for the IAS and other senior officers of central and state governments, public sector enterprises, and the private corporate sector.

 Awards

 1.has been awarded for its outstanding partnership in the delivery of the IICA Certificate Programme (ICP) in CSR by the Indian Institute of Corporate Affairs, IICA, Manesar Gurgaon.

-2.Dr.
-R K Mishra was conferred with "CSR Eminent Directors of Leading Institutes Award" for the year 2016.

-3.Institute of Public Enterprise (IPE) has been awarded the Five Star category recognition by Green Rating for Integrated Habitat Assessment (GRIHA) in its convention on February2016, in New Delhi.
+2.Institute of Public Enterprise (IPE) has been awarded the Five Star category recognition by Green Rating for Integrated Habitat Assessment (GRIHA) in its convention in February 2016, in New Delhi.